detro/browsermob-proxy-client/README.md

 ## Credits

-[BrowserMob Proxy](https://github.com/lightbody/browsermob-proxy) is the key component without which this library would make no sense.
+* [BrowserMob Proxy](https://github.com/lightbody/browsermob-proxy) is the key component without which this library would make no sense.
 So, all kudos should go to it.
-This library is just a bit of "glue" code.
+* [RawGit](https://rawgit.com/) and [MacCDN](http://www.maxcdn.com/) for making it super-easy to host the Javadoc.

 ## License (BSD)